ibmresilient/resilient-community-apps/fn_create_webex_meeting/README.md

  ![screenshot: main](./doc/screenshots/fn-create-webex-meeting-workflow.png)

-Resilient Circuits Components for 'fn_create_webex_meeting'

 ### Key Features
 <!--
   List the Key Features of the Integration
 -->
-* This package provides a function that will create Cisco WebEx meeting host URL and attendee URL given the following parameters":
+* This package provides a function that creates Cisco WebEx meeting host URL and attendee URL given the following parameters: meeting start and end time, meeting name and agenda and a WebEx password.
-**  Webex email account

-* An example workflow is included that writes the host URL and attendee URL to an incident note as live links to acces the meeting.
+* An example workflow is included that writes the host URL and attendee URL to an incident note as live links to access the meeting.
-* An example rule is included that activates an activity field popup that prompts the user for a meeting start and end time and an optional meeting agenda and password.
+* An example rule is included that activates an menu popup that prompts the user for a meeting start and end time and an optional meeting agenda and password.

 ---